- Training: 800 hours

-Continuing Education: Sports Massage, Back Pain for Runners and Cyclists, Deep Tissue for lower and upper back
+- Continuing Education: Sports Massage, Back Pain for Runners and Cyclists, Deep Tissue for lower and upper back

 How long have you been a licensed massage therapist?